plumvillage/newsletter/src/2024/en/articles/br-phap-huu--music-a-dharma-door.md

 author: Brother Chân Pháp Hữu
 ---

 <p class="editors-preface">In 2023, Plum Village monastics went on their first music tour across North America, titled “The Way Out Is In: A Musical Meditation.”
 It offered a unique blend of contemplative music, poetry and short, inspiring teachings.
 The tour started on 21 April in Baltimore, went on to Washington D.C. and Boston, and ended with a concert in Toronto, Canada on 1 May.
-The following is a summary of an interview the newsletter team conducted with Br.
+The following is a summary of an interview the editorial team conducted with Br.
 Phap Huu on 2 January 2024.</p>

 <!-- Photos: -->
 <!-- https://plumvillage.app.box.com/folder/230360291376 -->